-- If you are using light or knockout fonts on a dark background, use bold/thick-lettered fonts as much as possible.
-Inks bleed a bit and the optical illusion of the dark background both make the text appear smaller and can make it "disappear."
+- If you are using light-colored or knockout-white text on a dark background, use bold/thick-lettered fonts as much as possible.
+Inks bleed a bit and the optical illusion of the dark background can make the text appear smaller and can even make it "disappear" altogether.
 The same applies to any intricate line art or fine detailing.

 For line art:

 - Ensure that all line art is a minimum of 1 pt thickness for visibility, or 2 pt thickness for easy legibility of text lines.

 If you're worried your design might not turn out quite right, let us know before you make an order and we'll review and advise on any possible issues.